fossamagna/react-jest-testing-library-uncaught-exception/README.md

 # Next.js + Jest

-This example shows how to configure Jest to work with Next.js.
+This example shows how to handle uncaught and rejection exception configure Jest + Testing Library to work with Next.js.

 This includes Next.js' built-in support for Global CSS, CSS Modules and TypeScript.